 The South voted overwhelmingly for independence in 2011.

-The violence in South Sudan has escalated tragically, with 800,000 internally-displaced people, 75,000 refugees, thousands of people dead, and 3.2 million people in need of life-saving assistance.
+Violence in South Sudan has escalated tragically, with 800,000 internally-displaced people, 75,000 refugees, thousands of people dead, and 3.2 million people in need of life-saving assistance.

 In Darfur, the nomadic herders are Arabs.
 The settled farmers are Africans.
-At the local level, the conflict is about basic resources – both the Arab grazers and the African herders need land and water.
+At the local level, the conflict is about basic resources – both the Arab grazers and the African farmers need land and water.
 The Arab government wants the land from the Africans.

 In 2003, some African rebel groups attacked a government post in Darfur in a desperate effort to urge the government to provide roads, hospitals, and schools.
 The government responded with a genocidal campaign not only against the rebels, but against all non-Arabs in the Darfur region.

-The government recruits Arabs who are motivated by racial hatred, small amounts of money, and the government’s promise that they can take whatever they can find in the villages – including the women and girls.
+The government recruits Arabs who are motivated by incitements of racial hatred, small amounts of money, and the government’s promise that they can take whatever they can find in the villages – including the women and girls.

 The large weapons, such as the bombers, are bought from Russia; smaller arms are bought from China using money from oil sales.